YonkeMuffinMan/CollisionSensingHat/README.md

 1. The LEDs are turned off and on according to the thresholds described below.
 2. The motor vibration intensity is set using pulse width modulation according to the thresholds described below.
 3. The distance is printed on the LCD screen according to the process described below.

+Once the distance warnings are set and the measurement is printed, a temperature measurement is requested from the US-100 which is printed to the LCD screen underneath the distance measurement.

 ### Thresholds